algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Market Analysis**

 The market analysis is not to be defined, it was already done by the client company. \
-Moreover, this doesn't fit the SportShield project's requirements given at the beginning of it.
+Moreover, this doesn't fit the SportShield project's requirements given at the beginning.

 #### ➭ **Refurbish Hardware**